Dileepsingh6432/SQL-Revsion/README.md

 In this query, we create aliases "e" and "m" for the "Employees" table to differentiate between the employee and manager records.
 The join condition `e.ManagerID = m.EmployeeID` connects the employee with their respective manager by matching the IDs.
 The result set will display the employee name and their corresponding manager name.

-Self joins can also be used to find hierarchical relationships within a table, such as employee hierarchies.
+Self-joins can also be used to find hierarchical relationships within a table, such as employee hierarchies.
 For example, let's find all employees and their respective managers in a hierarchical format:

 ```
 SELECT e.Name AS EmployeeName, m.Name AS ManagerName